What is fear actually?

 Anxiety has a significant impact on daily life, that much is unfortunately clear.
 The good news is that there are numerous tried-and-tested strategies and tips that can help you deal with these feelings.
 We have put together the 10 most promising ones for you.
 These everyday measures are easy to implement and (used regularly) very effective.
 However, the same applies here: Everyone is different.
 We therefore recommend that you try out all the suggestions one by one for a few days.
 This way, you will find out which combination of approaches works best for you personally.

-• Physical activity: Regular exercise promotes the release of endorphins, which are natural mood enhancers.
-Whether jogging, swimming or simply going for a walk - exercise helps to calm the mind and reduce the symptoms of anxiety.
-Exercises from Yoga and Tai Chi in particular combine gentle movements, breath control and meditation and are therefore particularly effective in alleviating anxiety and stress.
+- Physical activity: Regular exercise promotes the release of endorphins, which are natural mood boosters.
+Whether it's jogging, swimming or simply going for a walk, exercise helps to calm the mind and reduce the symptoms of anxiety.
+Exercises from yoga and Tai Chi combine gentle movements, breath control and meditation and are therefore particularly effective in alleviating anxiety and stress.

-• Eat a healthy diet: A balanced diet rich in fresh fruit, vegetables, whole grains and lean protein improves overall health.
+- Healthy diet: Eating a balanced diet rich in fresh fruits, vegetables, whole grains and lean protein improves overall health.
 Avoid highly processed foods, sugar and caffeine, which can exacerbate anxiety through their physical effects (e.g. increasing heart rate and blood pressure).
 Adequate hydration is also crucial for maintaining a clear mind and physical functions.

-• Social support: Talk to friends and family about your fears; this will also do you good and will certainly alleviate your suffering.
-A strong support system will help you feel less isolated.
+- Social support: Talk to friends and family about your anxiety; this will also do you good and will certainly alleviate your distress.
+Having a strong support system will help you feel less isolated.
 In particular, talking to others who have had similar experiences can be very comforting and reassuring.

-• Relaxation techniques: Deep breathing exercises, such as the 4-7-8 method (inhale for 4 seconds, hold your breath for 7 seconds, exhale for 8 seconds), can quickly and directly calm the body and relax the nervous system.
+- Relaxation techniques: Deep breathing exercises, such as the 4-7-8 method (inhale for 4 seconds, hold your breath for 7 seconds, exhale for 8 seconds), can quickly and directly calm the body and relax the nervous system.
 Progressive muscle relaxation, i.e. consciously tensing and relaxing different muscle groups, is also recommended in this context.
-Our tip: If you lie down on a acupressure mat afterwards, your feeling of relaxation will be particularly long-lasting.
+Our tip: If you then lie down on an acupressure matyour feeling of relaxation is particularly lasting.

-• Professional help: If the anxiety becomes too great and dominant, you should consider holistic therapy.
+- Professional help: If the anxiety becomes too severe and dominating, you should consider holistic therapy.
 Cognitive behavioral therapy (CBT) and other forms of therapy can be very effective in understanding and managing the causes of anxiety.
 In some cases, however, anti-anxiety medication is also necessary to control symptoms and make daily life easier.